andyholmes/andyholmes.github.io/_articles/dbus-in-gjs.md

 const Gio = imports.gi.Gio;

-// Note that the synchronous function `Gio.Initable.prototype.init()` will block
+// Note that the synchronous constructors will block the main thread while
-// the main thread while getting the DBus connection and caching the initial
+// getting the DBus connection and caching the initial property values.
-// property values.
 //
 // If the interface has no properties or you plan on doing that yourself, you
-// can pass `Gio.DBusProxyFlags.DO_NOT_LOAD_PROPERTIES` in `g_flags`.
-If you
+// can use the `Gio.DBusProxyFlags.DO_NOT_LOAD_PROPERTIES` falgs.
+If you already
-// already have a connection, you can pass it as the construct property
+// have a connection, you can pass it as the construct property `g_connection`
-// `g_connection` instead of using `g_bus_type`.
+// instead of using `g_bus_type`.
 //
-// Otherwise, you can use `init_async()` and `init_finish()` which can be
+// Otherwise, you can use asynchronous constructors like `Gio.DBusProxy.new()`,
+// `Gio.DBusProxy.new_for_bus()` or `init_async()` and `init_finish()` which can
-// wrapped in a Promise like other GTask functions. let proxy = new Gio.DBusProxy({
+// be wrapped in a Promise like other GTask functions. let proxy = new Gio.DBusProxy({
     g_bus_type: Gio.BusType.SESSION,
     g_name: 'org.gnome.Shell',